Go Home back to Astrology

 Generally Speaking...

-The "strongest" or most "significant" transits occur when one of the slower moving (transiting) planets (Jupiter, Saturn, Uranus, Neptune, and Pluto) makes an aspect to ("hits") one of the faster moving (but stationary) birth chart planets (Sun, Moon, Mercury, Venus, and Mars).
+The "strongest" or most "significant" transits typically occur when one of the slower moving (transiting) planets (Jupiter, Saturn, Uranus, Neptune, and Pluto) makes an aspect to ("hits") one of the faster moving (but stationary) birth chart personal planets (Sun, Moon, Mercury, Venus, and Mars).

 The astrological concept of transiting planets is generally analogous to the Jungian psychological concept of an archetype being "constellated" (i.e. energy produced through friction) in the human psyche.